Abhishaike/COIN_O_MATIC_FeatureExtrac/README.md

     Train_X.append(HistogramHolder)
 ```

 *Do not* change the SplitIntoConcentric() parameters unless you know what you're doing.
-The FindCoin() function already resizes the image to a 500x500 size, so there is no need to change anything here.
+The FindCoin() function already resizes the image to a 500x500 size, so there is no need to change anything there.

-Near-zero preprocessing is required, the back-end will take care of segmenting the coin, applying the correct filters, and everything else.
+Zero preprocessing is required, the back-end will take care of segmenting the coin, applying the correct filters, and everything else.
 Bring up an issue if you have any questions/requests.

+The returned array should be in shape (X, 5400), where X is the number of coins you pass in.